P. C. Chang: Biography

-Born in Tianjin, China in April 1892, he was the younger brother of Chang Po-ling, the founder of Nankai University.
+Chang was born in Tianjin, China in April 1892.
+He was the younger brother of Chang Po-ling, the founder and President of Nankai University.
 Peng Chun earned his Bachelor of Arts at Clark University, Worcester, Massachusetts in 1913, and a PhD from Columbia University, where he studied with the eminent philosopher and educator, John Dewey.
 During his time as a student, Chang studied literature and theater.
 He produced multiple plays, including the original version of Hua Mulan.
 After graduating, he returned to China and became a professor teaching and performing theater at Nankai University in Tianjin, where he also taught philosophy and became a notable scholar of Chinese traditional drama.
 Many of his students became famous playwrights.
 He became a member of the circle of Mei Lanfang, foremost interpreter of Peking Opera.
 In 1930, he directed a tour of Chinese Classical Theater to North America, and in 1935 to the Soviet Union.

 After the invasion of China by Japan in 1937, Chang joined the anti-Japanese resistance at Nankai.
 When the Japanese arrived there, he fled by disguising himself as a woman.
 He was engaged by the Chinese government to assist in promoting awareness in Europe and America of the Nanking Massacre.
 Chang later taught at the University of Chicago.

 Chang became a full-time diplomat in 1942, serving as China's representative in Turkey.
 He was an enthusiastic promoter of Chinese culture.
 While in Turkey he delivered lectures on the reciprocal influences and commonalities between the Islamic and Chinese cultures, and on the relationship between Confucianism and Islam.
 Following the war, Chang was a Chinese representative to the conference which produced the Universal Declaration on Human Rights.
 Chang resigned from the UN in 1952 because of a worsening heart condition and died in 1957.